How to Build an MVP: A Step-by-Step Guide by Uptech

 Step 1: Define a problem statement

-First things first, MVP development starts with identifying the problem.
+First things first, MVP development starts with problem identification.
 As you know the problem, you can come up with a solution.
 Sounds logical, but things aren't that easy.

 You can identify the problem in many ways.